-FORM 1X AMENDMENT TO FORM 1 STATEMENT OF FINANCIAL INTERESTS
+FORM 1X AMENDMENT TO STATEMENT OF FINANCIAL INTERESTS

-SIAIL TATTATA II OF FINA INCIAL INTE MESI • LAST NAME - FIRST NAME - MIDDLE NAME (same as on original Form 1): ◆ THIS FORM 1X AMENDS THE FORM 1 (Statement of Financial Interests) I FILED FOR THE YEAR: MAILING ADDRESS: A DUDING THAT VEAD LUELD OD W 10 4 04NDIDATE FOR THE · AS A CANDIDATE FOR, THE POSITION OF: ♦ WITH THIS GOVERNM MENTAL AGENO CY: CITY: ZIP: COUNTY: MANNER OF CALCULATING REPO RTABLE IN TERESTS: PRIOR TO 2001, THE THRESHOLDS VALUES.
-BEGINNING IN 2001, THE DOLLAR VALUES (see instructions for LEGISLATU JRE ALLOWED FILERS THE OPTION OF USING REPOR TING THRESHO DLDS THAT ARE ABSOLUTE ☐ COMPARATIVE (PER CENTAGE) THRESHOLDS OR , ☐ DOLLAR VALUE THR ESHOLDS PART A PRIMARY SOURCES OF INCOME [Major sources of income to the reporting person - See instructions] (If you have nothing to re to reporting person - ede institu iotionoj NAME OF SOURCE SOURCE CE'S ON OF THE SOURCE'S OF INCOME ADDRI ESS PRINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOURCES OF INCOME [Major customers, clients, and other sources of income to businesses owned by the reporting person - See instructions] NAME OF (If you have nothing to report, write "none" NAME OF NAME OF MA ADDRESS PRINCIPAL BUSINESS BUSINESS ENTITY BUSINESS'S INCOME OF SOURCE ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") PART D - INTANGIBLE PERSONAI • s of deposit, etc See instruct ions] TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES THE OF INTANOBLE DOCATEGO ENTITE TO WITHOUT iteliite
+SIAII OF FINA 313 LAST NAME - FIRST NAME - MIDDLE NAME (Same as on original Form 1): ◆ THIS FORM AMENDS THE (Choose one) FORM 1 I FILED FOR THE YEAR: (Use a separate Form 1X for each Form 1 you are amending.)
+MAILING ADDRESS: FORM 1F I FILED FOR THE PERIOD January 1, THROUGH (Must be between January 1 of the last year in which you held public office or employment and the last date you held that office or employment.)
+DURING THAT YEAR, I HELD, OR WAS A CANDIDATE FOR, THE POSITION OF: CITY: ZIP: COUNTY: ◆ WI1 TH THIS GOVERNI MENTAL A AGENCY: MANNER OF CALCULATING REPORTABLE INTERESTS: FILERS HAVE THE OPTION OF USING REPORTING THRESHOLDS THAT ARE ABSOLUTE DOLLAR VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPARATIVE THRESHOLDS, WHICH ARE USUALLY BASED ON PERCENTAGE VALUES (see instructions for further details).
+C RASED ON PERCENTAGE VALUES (See ☐ COMPARATIVE (PERCENTAGE) THRESHOLDS OR DOLLAR VALUE THRESHOLDS PART A PRIMARY SOURCES OF INCOME [Major sources of income to the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF SOURCE OF INCOME SOURCE'S ADDRESS DESCRIPTION OF THE SOURCE'S PRINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOURCES OF INCOME [Major customers, clients, and other sources of income to businesses owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF NAME OF MA JOR SOURCES ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES 1 1

-ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [Ownership or positions in certain types of businesses - See instructions] (If you have nothing to report, write "none" or "n/a" S ENTITY # 1 BUSINESS ENTITY # 2 PART G - EXPLANATION OF CHANGES IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHEET, PLEASE CHECK HERE CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: I,
+PART E - LIABILITIES [Major debts - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [Ownership or positions in certain types of businesses - See instructions] (If you have nothing to report, write "none" or "n/a" BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST PART G - TRAINING For elected municipal officers required to complete annual ethics training pursuant to section 112.3142, F.S.
+I CERTIFY THAT I HAVE COMPLETED THE REQUIRED TRAINING.
+PART H - EXPLANATION OF CHANGES IF ANY OF PARTS A THROUGH H ARE CONTINUED ON A SEPARATE SHEET, PLEASE CHECK HERE SIGNATURE OF FILER Signature: CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: I, Date Signed: CPA/Attorney Signature Date Signed